Effective algebraic integration in bounded genus: Kodaira dimension of foliations

 \begin{thm} Let $\F$ be a foliation with at worst canonical singularities on a smooth surface $X$.
 There exists a birational morphism $\pi: X \to Y$ such that $\pi_\ast \F$ is a relatively minimal model for $\F$.
 Moreover, $\pi_\ast \F$ is a minimal model for $\F$ unless $\F$ is birationally equivalent to a rational fibration, a Riccati foliation, or Brunella's special foliation $\mathcal H$. \end{thm}

 The reader will find the explicit construction of the foliation $\mathcal H$ from the theorem in the paper just cited.

-\begin{remark} The above theorem highlights the main difference between the birational classification of projective surfaces and that of foliations on surfaces: while surfaces of non-negative Kodaira dimension always have a unique minimal model, there are foliations of Kodaira dimension zero and one which do not have unique minimal models. \end{remark}
+\begin{remark} The above theorem highlights one of the differences between the birational classification of projective surfaces and that of foliations on surfaces: while surfaces of non-negative Kodaira dimension always have a unique minimal model, there are foliations of Kodaira dimension zero and one which do not have unique minimal models. \end{remark}